Eligibility Criteria and Application Procedures

 In the event that a non-local student successfully switches to another study programme whether in the same or another institution, the NOL in respect of the previous study programme will cease to be valid.
 His/Her eligibility for study/curriculum-related internship, part-time on-campus employment and summer jobs will be assessed afresh.
 A new NOL, if applicable, will be issued.

-Mainland students holding an EEP may approach the Quality Migrants and Mainland Residents Section of the Immigration Department for the issuance of a fresh NOL at no fee.
+Mainland students holding an EEP may approach the Quality Migrants and Mainland Residents Section of the Immigration Department for the re-issuance of an NOL at no fee.
 Other non-local students may approach the Extension Section of the Immigration Department for the same formalities.
-Applicants should submit a duly completed form ID 91, together with his/her travel document containing the latest arrival stamp / landing slip / extension of stay label in the HKSAR.
+Applicants should furnish his/her travel document containing the latest arrival stamp / landing slip / extension of stay label in the HKSAR.

 You can request the prospective employer to contact the issuing section of the NOL for enquiries.